Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Introduction

 In contrast, the seemingly similar Hamiltonian Cycle polynomial,

-where the sum is only over $n$-cycles rather than over all permutations, does not have these quirks: The Hamiltonian Cycle polynomial is $\VNP$-complete over any ring $R$ \cite{valiant2} and $\cc{Mod}_n\cc{P}$-complete for all $n$ (that is, counting Hamiltonian cycles is complete for these Boolean counting classes).
+where the sum is only over $n$-cycles rather than over all permutations, does not have these quirks: the Hamiltonian Cycle polynomial is $\VNP$-complete over any ring $R$~\cite{valiant2} and $\cclass{Mod}_n\cclass{P}$-complete for all $n$ (that is, counting Hamiltonian cycles is complete for these Boolean counting classes).

-Jukna \cite{juknaQ} observed that, over the Boolean semi-ring, if the Hamiltonian Cycle polynomial were a monotone p-projection of the permanent, there would be a $2^{n^{\Omega(1)}}$ lower bound on monotone circuits computing the permanent, a lower bound that still remains open (the current record is still Razborov's $n^{\Omega(\log n)}$ \cite{razborov}).
-Even over the real numbers, such a monotone p-projection would give an alternative proof of a $2^{n^{\Omega(1)}}$ lower bound on the permanent (Jerrum and Snir \cite{jerrumSnir} already showed the permanent requires monotone circuits of size $2^{\Omega(n)}$ over $\R$ and over the tropical $(\min,+)$ semi-ring).
-Here we show that no such monotone reduction exists---over $\R$, nor over the tropical semi-ring, nor over the Boolean semi-ring---by connecting monotone p-projections to extended formulations of linear programs.
+Jukna~\cite{juknaQ} observed that, over the Boolean semi-ring, if the Hamiltonian Cycle polynomial were a monotone p-projection of the permanent, there would be a $2^{n^{\Omega(1)}}$ lower bound on monotone circuits computing the permanent, a lower bound that still remains open.
+(The current record is still Razborov's $n^{\Omega(\log n)}$~\cite{razborov}.)
+Even over the real numbers, such a monotone p-projection would give an alternative proof of a $2^{n^{\Omega(1)}}$ lower bound on the permanent.
+(Jerrum and Snir~\cite{jerrumSnir} already showed the permanent requires monotone circuits of size $2^{\Omega(n)}$ over $\R$ and over the tropical $(\min,+)$ semi-ring.)
+Here, by building on Fiorini \emph{et al.}'s~\cite{EF} and \rothvoss's~\cite{rothvoss} extended formulation lower bound for the TSP polytope, we show that no such monotone reduction exists---over $\R$, nor over the tropical semi-ring, nor over the Boolean semi-ring---by connecting monotone p-projections to extended formulations of polytopes.